JasminDreasond/discord.js-bot-control/README.md

 The storage folder will store a cache of things that happen in your bot.
 The log folder will store reports of things that happen in your bot.
-The sound folder will store folders where you can place random sounds to play with your friends on the server.
+The sound folder will store folders where you can place random sounds to play with your friends in the server.

 ## Languages